-Not only will hiring an attorney advocate your rights throughout the divorce, but there's also no concern that you will feel some remedy for the stress knowing that you have somebody in your corner.
+Not only will hiring a Livingston County divorce attorney advocate your rights throughout the divorce, but there's also no concern that you will feel some remedy for the stress knowing that you have somebody in your corner.

 Types of Divorce in New York

 You and your spouse may no longer be able to live together, but if the two of you can agree on property division, custody/visitation, and support, you can file an uncontested divorce.
 If you and your spouse cannot agree on one or all of the issues between you, including asset/liability division and, of course, child custody, this is called a contested divorce.
 For a contested divorce, decisions on key matters are made by the Livingston County family court.

 Whether you engage in a contested or uncontested divorce, you are entitled to equitable distribution of marital property.
 For contested divorces, in determining a reasonable resolution, the court does not necessarily apply a 50-50 split.
 Rather, by weighing assets, liabilities and income, the court does its best to apportion marital assets fairly.
 I, divorce attorney Susan K. Duke, can provide you with further guidance on what is considered a marital asset and how courts tend to rule.

 Can a Divorce Order be Modified?

 If there is an issue with your divorce agreement, and you would like to petition the court for modification, as your lawyer, I can assist with this process.
 With 20 years of experience practicing family law, I have the skill and knowledge necessary to identify issues present in a divorce order and can guide you through the process of seeking modification.